 When will you receive the pre-investigation notice?

-A pre-investigation notice is the earliest notification that the regulator will send out.
+A pre-investigation notice is the earliest notification the regulator will send.
 The regulator may send it to you if someone lodges a complaint against you for infringing their privacy rights.
 If a complaint is not comprehensive enough on the filing papers, the regulator may decide to launch an inquiry.
-This will enable the regulator to make an informed decision as to whether the complaint is worth pursuing further or not.
-At this stage, the regulator will issue a pre-investigation notice.
+This will enable the regulator to make an informed decision as to whether the complaint is worth pursuing further.
+At this stage, the regulator will issue a pre-investigation notice (POPIA section 79).

 What is the purpose of the pre-investigation notice and what does it look like?